 - Can only connect to one device at a time

-Wireless headphones aren't always the best route especially if you are chasing sound quality specifically.
+Wireless headphones aren't always the best route, especially if you're chasing sound quality specifically.
 It's no secret that wired audio sounds better than wireless audio and the Sony MDR-7506 are a clear indication of that.
-These classic headphones have slightly boosted bass giving you a more warm sound signature.
-The mids are neutral, and the treble is slightly boosted giving an overall V-shaped sound.
-While dynamic range is excellent, the overall soundstage is pretty poor for an over-ear, closed-back wired headphone.
+These classic headphones have slightly boosted bass, which gives you a warmer sound signature.
+The mids are balanced, and the treble is slightly boosted, giving them a consumer-friendly sound.

 The MDR-7506 are also extremely comfortable.
-The ear cups are large and the padding over the head is decent.
+The ear cups are large, and the padding over the head is decent.
 However, the leather material used is susceptible to wear and tear.
-And while the ear cups are large, they don't extend that deep making it uncomfortable for those who may have wider ears.
+Also, while the ear cups are large, they don't extend too far, making them uncomfortable for those who have wider ears.

 In terms of portability, the MDR-7506 are excellent.
-They don't fold sideways but they do fold into themselves, effectively reducing the footprint by half when stowed away.
-The included cable is non-detachable which means if the cable starts to break you'll have to replace the headphone entirely.
-Fortunately, the MDR-7506 terminate in 3.5mm, which is the most widely used audio connector.
-The cable is also coiled which will help reduce the likelihood of the cable tearing.
+They don't fold sideways, but they do fold into themselves, effectively reducing the footprint by half when stowed away.
+The included cable is non-detachable, which means that you'll have to replace them entirely if the cable starts to break.
+Fortunately, the MDR-7506 terminates in 3.5mm, which is the most widely used audio connector.
+The cable is also coiled, which will help reduce the likelihood of the cable tearing.

 - Sturdy, 3.5mm cable